lambert/MAL/docs/rigs/3-hook_flapper_rig.md

 ## Rig body

   * cut off 90 ..
-150 cm 70 lbs or 0.70 mm monofilament (length of rig body depending on snood length)
+150 cm 0.70 mm monofilament (length of rig body depending on snood length)

   * attach a Rolling swivel on one end and slide on the following: